MahmoudHegazi/my_first_angular_app/README.md

     });
-    $("[pk-if]").remove(); // here not angular full reupdate }
+    $("[pk-if]").remove(); // here not angular full reupdate viewModels[model].forEach((elmWillAddedToView)=>elmWillAddedToView.parent.append(elmWillAddedToView.elm));
-    viewModels[model].forEach((elmWillAddedToView)=>elmWillAddedToView.parent.append(elmWillAddedToView.elm));
+    }

-this simple full update framework angular mentioned partialy update based on model changed not delete all model elms with if in pk-if example
+    //this simple full update framework angular mentioned partialy update based on model changed not delete all model elms with if in pk-if example updateView();

 ```